maliMirkec/personal-website/site/articles/you-don-t-need-react-for-building-websites.md

 I feel like 9 out of 10 job ads for a frontend developer mention React.

 I don’t get it.
 Why would I need to use React if I am supposed to work on building websites?
 Are employers afraid that if you don’t know React that you wouldn’t be able to make a landing page?
 Would knowing React help you solve any problems when creating a new layout or template?
+I cannot think of any part of the website that would require React.

 All these questions made me realize that I don’t need frameworks for my everyday work.